Download Kuomintang (KMT), the Chinese Nationalist Party Worksheets

-Key Facts & Summary
+Key Facts And Information

-- The KMT operated under the three principles: Nationalism, Democracy and Society.
+- The KMT operated under The Three Principles: Nationalism, Democracy and Society.
 They wanted to unify China and create a government that was operated by the people, for the benefit of the people.

 - After losing the Chinese Civil War to the CPC in 1949, mainland China was declared the ‘People’s Republic of China’ (PRC).
 The KMT retreated to Taiwan, and it became the main headquarters of the Republic of China and the KMT.

-- The KMT’s rule in Taiwan was one of two sides: strict martial law, no political freedom and a period called ‘White Terror’ as well as the ‘Taiwan Economic Miracle’, a period of impressive economic growth.
+- The KMT’s rule in Taiwan was one of two sides: strict martial law, no political freedom and a period called ‘White Terror’, as well as the ‘Taiwan Economic Miracle’ (a period of impressive economic growth).

 - The KMT eventually began operating democratically with the first democratic election being held in the 1990s, which the KMT won.
-Since then they’ve not always been as successful since but the KMT has continued to be an important party in the Republic of China.
+Since then they’ve not always been as successful but the KMT has continued to be an important party in the Republic of China.

-The KMT had a one-party policy and operated under the guidance of the Three Principles: Nationalism, Democracy and Society.
-This ideology was formed by one of their founders Sun Yat-Sen and formed the core beliefs of the KMT.
+- The KMT had a one-party policy and operated under the guidance of the Three Principles: Nationalism, Democracy and Society.
+This ideology was formed by one of their founders, Sun Yat-sen, and formed the core beliefs of the KMT.

-The Three Principles are as follows:
+- The Three Principles were as follows: